bcrowell/dorcas/README.md

 The input file is a JSON hash with keys and values described below.
 Comments are allowed using javascript syntax ("// ...").

 * image - Name of a PNG file containing the text that we want to do OCR on.
+As a convenience feature, if this is specified in the form "foo.pdf[37]", then page q37 of the pdf file will be rendered at 500 dpi, converted to grayscale, saved in the current working directory as foo_037.png, and used as the input.
+(This feature requires imagemagick and qpdf.)

 * prev - Name of a directory containing output from a previous run.
 Default: null.